racoelhosilva/FSI_ctfsAndLogbooks/CTF6.md

     <img src="./assets/CTF6/website.png">
 </p>

 The second is a zip file that is included in the CTF description.
+Extracting this archive reveals its contents:
+ - an executable `program`
-Extracting this archive reveals its contents: an executable `program`, along with that appears to be its source code file `main.c`, two text files `rules.txt` and `flag.txt` and a python script named `exploit-template.py`, which constitutes a template for sending a payload to the program.
+ - the source code file `main.c`
+ - two text files `rules.txt` and `flag.txt`
+ - a python script named `exploit-template.py`, which constitutes a template for sending a payload to the program.
 This script imports the `pwn` module, which means that it uses the [pwntools library](https://docs.pwntools.com/en/stable/), a CTF framework commonly used to create exploit scripts.

 If we execute the program, we see also an output very similar to the one we saw on the website.
 This suggests that the web server we need to exploit also uses the same executable, and also has a `rules.txt` files, because it prints its contents, and a `flag.txt` (by association).
 The `flag.txt` that was provided on the zip only contains a dummy flag, so we predict that the file in the server contains the real flag, and we must find a way to exploit the program into printing its contents.

 ## Finding an Exploit

-The first thing we'll do to exploit the program is running `checksec` on it, to check all of its security protections.
+The first thing we'll do to analyze the program is running `checksec` on it, to check all of its security protections.

 <p align="center" justify="center">
     <img src="./assets/CTF6/checksec.png">